 There’s even some small towns and fishing villages dotted around the outskirts.
 These offer visitors the chance to experience the region’s more traditional side, in a laid back, natural environment.

 A relatively unique city, Seberang Perai is likely the best option for anyone looking for a truly diverse city, that offers just as much in both the urban and rural departments.

-- Sunway Hotel Seberang Jaya This 4 star hotel is located in Perai, within walking distance from Sunway Carnival Mall, PECC Exhibition & Convention Centre.
-It provides accommodation with a fitness centre and free WiFi as well as free private parking for guests who drive.
+Sunway Hotel Seberang Jaya This 4 star hotel is located in Perai, close to Sunway Carnival Mall, PECC Exhibition & Convention Centre, State Mosque, and Auto City.

-- The Light Hotel Penang offers modern and stylish accommodation with free WiFi,an outdoor pool and fitness centre.
-Guests can enjoy a pampering massage at the spa or relax at the sauna facility.
+The Light Hotel Penang offers modern and stylish mid-range accommodation with free WiFi, an outdoor pool and fitness centre.

-- Ixora Hotel Penang is et next to Megamall Pinang, and offers modern guest rooms with free WiFi.
-It boasts an outdoor pool, a fitness centre and well-equipped business facilities.
-Ixora Hotel Penang is 4.6 km from Butterworth Bus Terminal and 3.6 km from Prai Industrial Parks.
+Ixora Hotel Penang is just a few steps from Megamall Pinang, with modern guest rooms with an outdoor pool, free WiFi.
+It close to Butterworth Bus Terminal and Prai Industrial Parks.

 3. Penang Hill, Where to Stay in Penang for Exploring Nature

 Our next destination of Penang Hill is one of the most directly tourist focused areas in Penang.
 Its stunning views and slightly cooler temperatures have mad in a popular destination with visitors, particularly those from foreign countries.
 This has led to a selection of accommodation such as bungalows being built throughout the region.